This article has been updated from a previous version.

 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.

-Personal vehicle vandalism is nearly twice as likely than average on Halloween.
+Personal vehicle vandalism is nearly twice as likely on Halloween than on average.
 Here are a few things you can do to lower that risk:

 - Park your vehicle in a safe spot.
 You’ll need comprehensive auto insurance to cover vandalism, and it’s optional.
 You can minimize the threat of vandalism by parking your car in the garage if that’s an option.
 If not, park your vehicle where you can keep an eye on it.

 - Lock your car.
-No matter where you park, make sure the doors are locked, and keep electronics, jewellery and any other valuable items out of sight and locked in the glove box or the trunk to lower the temptation for thieves.
+No matter where you park, make sure the doors are locked, and any valuable items are out of sight.
+Lock electronics in the glove box or the trunk to lower the temptation for thieves.
 Emptying the car is an even better idea.

 - Cover your truck’s pick-up bed.
-Put a cover on your truck’s pick-up bed, as it can be a hiding spot for ghouls and goblins to jump out and say “boo!”, or it can be used as a dump for candy wrappers.
+Put a cover on your truck’s pick-up bed, as it can be a hiding spot for ghouls and goblins to jump out and say “boo!” or a dumping spot for candy wrappers.
 Make sure it’s secure.

-Given the usual dangers that come out on Halloween night and the added risk of the COVID-19, it’s a great time of year to review your home and auto insurance policies to make sure you have adequate coverage.
+Given the usual dangers that come out on Halloween night, it’s an excellent time to review your home and auto insurance policies to make sure you have adequate coverage all year long.